tonkatsuki/SharpTimer/README.md

 * Unzip into your servers `game/csgo/` dir
 * Its recommended to have a custom server cfg with your desired settings (for example surf or kz)

-  You can use this Plugin to exec a custom cfg on Map Start: https://github.com/kus/CS2_ExecAfter/

   [Example Surf Cfg](https://github.com/DEAFPS/cs-cfg/blob/main/surf.cfg)